draconisPW/PWMAngband/docs/dungeon.rst

 You may "inscribe" any object with a textual inscription of your choice.
 These inscriptions are not limited in length, though you may not be able to see the whole inscription on the item.
-The game applies special meaning to inscriptions containing any text of the form '@#' or '@x#' or '!x' or '!*', see 'customize.txt'.
+The game applies special meaning to inscriptions containing any text of the form '@#', '@x#', '!!', '!x', '!*', '^x', '^*', or '=g`; see `the section on inscribing` for more details.

 The game provides some "fake" inscriptions to help you keep track of your possessions.
 Weapons, armor and jewellery which have properties you don't know about yet will get a '{??}' label.
+Weapons, armor, and jewellery with a known curse get a '{cursed}' label.
 Wands, staves and rods can get a '{tried}' label after use, particularly if they have an effect on a monster and were tested in the absence of monsters.
+Unidentified wands or staves with no remaining charges will have an '{empty}' label.
+Items which are marked as ignored will have a '{ignored}' label.
+If an item has more than one of those labels or also has an inscription you provided, all the labels will be shown in one set of brackets, separated by commas, and the inscription you provided, if any, will be first.
+For instance, you could see '{empty, tried}' on an unidentified wand or staff or '{cursed, ??}' on a piece of armor with one or more known curses and one or more unidentified magical properties.

 It is rumored that rings of power and extra rare spell books may be found deeper in the dungeon...